trueos/trueos-docs/trueos-handbook/advanced.rst

 .. figure:: images/server3a.png

-   : Create the Primary User Account
+   : Primary User Account Creation

 For security reasons, do not login as the *root* user.
 The wizard requires creating a primary user account used to login to the server.